 This report provides a list of excess property on a contract-by-contract basis.
 By submitting the inventory schedules, Stanford is requesting disposition instructions for government-owned property from the cognizant property administrator or designee.
 Project personnel are responsible for identifying when government property is no longer needed by Stanford for use on the contract to which it is accountable, nor on any other sponsored project.
 Disposal instructions provided to PMO are communicated to the Department Property Administrator (DPA) who is responsible for ensuring they are acted upon in a timely manner.
 When they are completed, the property records are adjusted as needed.

-PMO provides various property reports to the Cost and Management Analysis group with the Office of Research Financial Compliance and Services, for use in support of indirect cost negotiations for the university.
+PMO provides various property reports to the Cost and Management Analysis group in the Office of Research Administration, for use in support of indirect cost negotiations for the university.
 Data for these reports may be derived from one or more of the data sources identified at the beginning of this chapter.

-Other routine reports, not previously discussed, are used in the course of day to day property management at Stanford.
+Other routine reports are used in the course of day to day property management at Stanford.
 They are used in an as-needed, often ad-hoc basis to meet the needs of conducting general property management related business.

 - FIN_PMO_294_Stanford Equipment Record

-The Sunflower property management database also has a menu of various reports that are used for day to day property management functions.
-Instructions for Sunflower reports can be found in the Sunflower User Guides: Reporting in Sunflower and Exporting Reports to Excel.
+The Sunflower property management application also has a menu of various reports that may be used for day to day property management functions.
+Instructions for Sunflower reports can be found in the Sunflower User Guides: Reporting in Sunflower.